STMicroelectronics/lsm6dsv16x-rs/examples/mlc_gym_stm32f401re_embassy/README.md

 - The interrupt pin PB4 is configured as an input with external interrupt capability.
 - A delay abstraction from Embassy is used for timing.

-### Sensor Setup via UCF Configuration
+### Sensor Setup via JSON Configuration

 - The LSM6DSV16X sensor is initialized over I2C.
 - The device ID is read and verified to confirm sensor presence.
 - The sensor is reset to default configuration and the program waits until reset completes.
-- The sensor is configured by applying a sequence of register writes and delays defined in the `FOUR_D` array, which is generated from a UCF file and programs the sensor for 4D gesture detection.
+- The sensor is configured by applying a sequence of register writes and delays defined in the `FOUR_D` array, which is generated from a JSON file and programs the sensor for 4D gesture detection.
-- This approach allows flexible and maintainable sensor configuration by editing UCF files and regenerating Rust code.
+- This approach allows flexible and maintainable sensor configuration by editing JSON files and regenerating Rust code.

 ### Event Loop